PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

-Check v 0.2 Experimental for more features
+Check the latest version for more functions (new branch)

 ### Automation